junxit/us-congress-bills-117/metadata.md

 - 2021-11-01 — Placed on the House Calendar, Calendar No. 43.
 - 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-162.
 - 2021-11-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-162.
+- 2021-11-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-03 — Considered under suspension of the rules. (consideration: CR H6145-6146)
+- 2021-11-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4679.
+- 2021-11-03 — Mr. DeFazio moved to suspend the rules and pass the bill.
+- 2021-11-04 — Considered as unfinished business. (consideration: CR H6201-6202)
+- 2021-11-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 14, 1 Present (Roll no. 365). (text: 11/3/2021 CR H6145)
+- 2021-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 14, 1 Present (Roll no. 365).(text: 11/3/2021 CR H6145)